Let’s say you land a new contract with a company in Japan, or your management team is looking to make an aggressive push into the EU. The

 - Greater in-country customer acceptance and satisfaction

-Continuous Internationalization & Localization
+Continuous Internationalization and Localization

-Agile development has changed i18n and L10n tasks dramatically, as software changes faster but in smaller increments.
+Agile development has altered i18n and L10n tasks dramatically now that software changes are coming faster, but in smaller increments.
 It’s easy for i18n and L10n to fall behind.
-Regarding i18n, it’s often not apparent to a developer that there is an i18n problem in the code they are writing, as the scope of i18n is broad and there are QA challenges.
-For L10n, there is all kinds of management and manual task overhead, as files get moved around and updated.
-We believe that some of the biggest globalization efficiency gains for software companies to realize will be in systematically and continuously integrating i18n and L10n with agile teams, rather than hoping to find and fix issues in QA cycles when the development team may have moved on.
+It’s also often not apparent to developers when internationalization-related problems crop up in their code because the scope of i18n is so broad.
+There are also QA challenges, and L10n is full of management and manual task overhead as files are moved around and updated.
+All of those issues can be addressed by systematically and continuously integrating i18n and L10n with agile teams, instead of hoping to find and fix issues in QA cycles after the developers have moved on to another sprint.

 Continuous i18n and L10n features include:

-- Visibility – Dashboard measurement and drill-down of i18n and L10n violations and changes via static analysis of source code repositories including tools for fixing problems early during development
+- Visibility: Dashboard measurement and drill-down of i18n and L10n violations and changes via static analysis of source code repositories, including tools for fixing problems early during development.

-- Metrics – Tracking progress, coding quality, translation timing and more so that you can plan and improve
+- Metrics: Tracking progress, coding quality, translation timing and more, so that you can plan and improve.

-Why Continuous i18n and L10n is important:
+Why Continuous i18n and L10n are Important

 In practice, most software development endeavors treat localization as a delayed and often manually managed process, outside of ongoing sprints and releases.
 This is contrary to agile and good software development management practices.